FINANCIAL SERVICES GUIDE

-- If your complaint is not satisfactorily resolved within 7 days, please contact us on (08) 9474 2655 or put your complaint in writing.
+- If your complaint is not satisfactorily resolved within 7 days, please call us or put your complaint in writing.
 We will try and resolve your complaint quickly and fairly.

 - If we cannot reach a satisfactory resolution, you can raise your concerns with the Financial Ombudsman Service on 1300 780 808. bdhSterling is a member of this complaints resolution service.
 The Australian Securities & Investments Commission (ASIC) also has a free call Infoline on 1300 300 630, which you may use to make a complaint or obtain information about your rights.